david-beauchesne/FoodWeb-MultiStressors/fwms.md

 - Multivariate pathways of effect result in heightened sensitivity (Figure \ref{sensitivity}B)
 <!-- - Hypersensitivity when multiple pathways are targetted (jackson2016?) ## Good point to use when I talk about sensitivity to multiple pathways of effect -->
-- Targetting multiple biological process increases sensitivity (Figure with parameter types)
+- Targetting multiple biological process increases sensitivity (Figure \ref{pathway}A)
-- Mortality and conversion rates result in slightly higher sensitivities
+- Mortality and conversion rates result in slightly higher sensitivities (Figure \ref{pathway}A)
-- Combinations of direct and indirect effect result in greater sensitivity (Figure with direct & indirect effects)
+- Combinations of direct and indirect effect result in greater sensitivity (Figure \ref{pathway}A)
+- Indirect effects result in higher sensitivities (Figure \ref{pathway}A)

 <!--
 TO DO: